-The proposed D^2EPC scheme is expected to transform EPCs into a user-friendly, reliable, and costeffective informative tool for both the wide public (building users, occupants, owners, etc.) and professionals (building managers, engineers, designers, etc.), as well as to establish the grounds for turning EPCs registries into consistent policy feeding mechanisms.
+The proposed D^2EPC scheme is expected to transform EPCs into a user-friendly, reliable, and cost-effective informative tool for both the wide public (building users, occupants, owners, etc.) and professionals (building managers, engineers, designers, etc.), as well as to establish the grounds for turning EPCs registries into consistent policy feeding mechanisms.
+The third and final version of the deliverable is due to be delivered on M36 and will include the complete information, concluding the work under Task 1.3.